KenKundert/quantiphy/doc/user.rst

     >>> print(Quantity('100 Δ°C', scale='Δ°F'))
     180 Δ°F

-Notice that the scaling functions used here differ from those described previously in that they only take one argument and return one value.
-The units are not included in either then argument list or the return value.
+Notice that the scaling functions used here differ slightly from those described previously in that they only return one value.
+The units are not included in the return value.
+You can use the previously described scaling functions that do return units here, but the units will be ignored.

-Also notice that the return value of *UnitConversion* was not used in the examples above.
+The return value of *UnitConversion* was not used in the examples above.
 It is enough to simply create the *UnitConversion* for it to be available to *Quantity*.
 So, it is normal to not capture the return value of *UnitConversion*.
 However, there are a few things you can do with the return value.
 First you can convert it to a string to get a description of the relationship.
 This is largely used as a sanity check: